-constitute a notice of redemption and r d to [maturity/the first call date, which is].
-This notice does not no bonds should be delivered to the District or the Trustee as a result of this ructing you where to submit your bonds for payment will be mailed n date.]
+AND constitute a notice of redemption feased to [maturity/the first call date, which is].
+This notice does not and no bonds should be delivered to the District or the Trustee as a result of this instructing you where to submit your bonds for payment will be mailed nption date.]
+Dated: SOUTH ISLAND PUBLIC SERVICE DISTRICT, SOUTH CAROLINA () By:Chairman of the Commission

-Dated:

-SOUTH ISLAND PUBLIC SERVICE DISTRICT, SOUTH CAROLINA

-(SEAL)

-By: Chair of the Commission